elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 interpolation between sample values produced by the inverse DFT will usually give a faithful reconstruction of $x(t)$.
-If $x(t)$ is *not* limited as such, the inverse DFT can, in general, not be used to reconstruct $x(t)$ by interpolation.
-Note that this limit does not imply that there are *no* methods that can do such a reconstruction—see, e.g., compressed sensing, or finite rate of innovation sampling.
+If $x(t)$ is *not* limited as such, the inverse DFT can, in general, not be used to reconstruct $x(t)$ by interpolation[^nyqvist].

+[^nyqvist]: Note that this limit does not imply that there are *no* methods that can do such a reconstruction—see, e.g., compressed sensing, or finite rate of innovation sampling.

 The function $e^{j2\pi k/N}=\left(e^{j2\pi/N}\right)^{k}=w^{k}$ takes on
 discrete values between $0$ and $2\pi\frac{N-1}{N}$ on the unit circle in